 (The ‘in theory’ bit is doing a lot of work here, as we’ll see later, but we’ll play along for now).

 As managers, we’ve all been in situations where a new team member has done something out of keeping with how the rest of your team operates - because everyone else who’s been there longer just ‘knows how it’s done.’
-Perhaps they didn’t copy you in on a certain email, or missed a deadline without telling you, or weren’t available for an important meeting.
+Perhaps they didn’t copy you in on a certain email, didn't take feedback well, missed a deadline without telling you, or didn't show up for a 1:1.
 And it’s not just the negative stuff - perhaps they’re not taking all their paid time off, or don’t appreciate that you want feedback as their manager on what you can do better for them.

 Wouldn’t it be great to just set certain expectations up front, without having to implicitly work out what both sides liked and disliked?